Vivekvcb/Vivekvcb/README.md

 ## 👨‍💻 About Me

 I am a Data Analyst with hands-on experience in analyzing, cleaning, and visualizing data to support business decisions.
-Currently working at *Taylor & Franchise*, I enjoy transforming raw data into meaningful insights using analytical thinking and structured workflows.
+Currently working at *Taylor & Francis*, I enjoy transforming raw data into meaningful insights using analytical thinking and structured workflows.

 I focus on:
 - Writing efficient SQL queries